Something for the kids ;-) This Saturday at the Cité Biblio...

-The Secret places project is now in its 4th season.
+The secret places project is now in its fourth season.

 The aim of the project is to help young people (aged 12 to 18) find out more about Luxembourg City through tours of various unusual attractions.